hackaninstant/Polaroid-shutter-control/README.md

 # Polaroid-shutter-control
 An arduino project which gives automatic Polaroid pack cameras manual shutter speeds

 This project is specifically made for automatic Polaroid pack film cameras with a bellows and will work with models with extra apertures/ASA speeds as well as the simple version with just two apertures/ASA settings.
 It basically gives these fully automatic exposure cameras manual shutter speed capability.
+Step by step instructions are posted at http://polaroids.theskeltons.org/manuale.htm.

 This project uses the SSD1306ASCII.h library for display since graphics aren't needed and the libraries are smaller.